-When our cat does not use the litter box we have to deal with several situations not very pleasant, such as bad odor around the house, cleaning up the mess every time we find it.
+When the cat doesn’t use the litter box we have to deal with several situations and not very pleasant ones, such as bad odor around the house, and cleaning up the mess every time we find it.
 If your cat is urinating outside the litter box all the time you need to find out the cause of this behavior.
 Sometimes litter box “accidents” can be simply the catnip use.
 See how I learned the hard way that catnip could trigger cats to urinate outside the litter box.

 A cat with anxiety and stress will mark vertical surfaces trying to eliminate house odors (detergents, fresheners sprays, perfumes, etc.) imposing its own odor in the house to leave a clear message about something the cat does not like.

 The cat does not like its litter box